 Great strategist.

-How many years do you think that this took off your life?
+How many years do you think this took off your life?

-Well, it was almost three and a half to the day, but another another year before that, uh that there was an investigation.
+Well, it was almost three and a half to the day, but another year before that, that there was an investigation.

-Of course, I didn't know much about it until there's an Easter Sunday front page above the story fold in the Washington Post, uh, which followed about another 18 months of uh literally almost laughable regular leaks by the government of the Washington Post, including grand jury information, all to kind of change the jury pool and I think try to weaken weaken my resolve, Sean.
+Course, I didn't know much about it until there's an Easter Sunday front page above the story fold in the Washington Post, which followed about another 18 months of literally almost laughable regular leaks by the government of the Washington Post, including grand jury information, all to kind of tank the jury pool and I think try to weaken my resolve, Sean.

 You know, there's no plea agreement.

-We're gonna we're gonna fight this tooth and nail.
+We're going to fight this tooth and nail.

-And you know, I was really fortunate to the top firms in the country, Jones Day home tonight that said it you are there's no crime here.
+I had to do the top firms in the country, Jones Day, Holland, and Knight, that said, there's no crime here.

-You know, I'm still trying to govern my last eleven months in office and do good things for the people, and uh I've got, you know, this this this battle.
+You know, I'm still trying to govern my last 11 months in office and do good things for the people.

-Uh but you know what I I just say, just looking down the road now, the last seven years since the case has been over.
+I can just say, just looking down the road now, the last seven years since the case has been over, you know, God is in the restoration business.

-You know, God is in the restoration business on my practicing law of consulting teaching uh on a number of boards, and I've had a lot of redemption in our my in my life, and so many people came to my aid, Democrats and Republicans around the country during that time with amicus briefs being filed, Sean to help me get vindicated.
+And so many people came to my aid, Democrats and Republicans around the country during that time with amicus briefs being filed, Sean, to help me get vindicated.

-How many DAs around the country uh wrote uh uh on this particular case and stood up for you?
+How many DAs around the country wrote on this particular case and stood up for you?

-Um there were thirteen Amicus briefs filed, uh perhaps the two lead ones that were quoted by Justice Roberts in his uh in his uh unanimous opinion.
+Perhaps the two lead ones that were quoted by Justice Roberts in his unanimous opinion.

 By the way, it's eight to nothing.

-Justice Scalia, as you rec may recall, died two months literally before the oral argument.
+Justice Scalia, as you may recall, died two months literally before the oral argument.

-Uh I I stand corrected, but with all due respect, I know Justice Scalia think I understand is his judicial philosophy.
+I stand corrected, but with all due respect, I know Justice Scalia, I think I understand his judicial philosophy.

 He would have been number nine.

-Well, he was uh he was the one that written most of the key opinions before that, basically saying all these statutes were unconstitutionally vague, regardless of the facts.
+Well, he was the one that had written most of the key opinions before that, basically saying all these statutes were unconstitutionally vague, regardless of the facts.

-So I there's no question you would it would have been nine nine zero.
+So there's no question it would have been 9-0.

-You know, Eric Holder was attorney general states at the time.
+You know, Eric Holder was attorney general of the United States at the time.

-Uh but the deputy attorney general and other lead prosecutors met uh met with my attorneys.
+But the Deputy Attorney General and other lead prosecutors met with my attorneys.

-We gave them about a thirty-eight page brief outlining all the law of uh the land on this, the case law, the statutes, why they're uh uh uh their boundless theories, as John Roberts called it, of interpreting this law with their novel theories,
+We gave them about a 38-page brief outlining all the law of the land on this, the case law, the statutes, why their boundless theories, as John Roberts called it, of interpreting this law with their novel theories,

 And ironically, John Roberts' opinion three years later looked a lot like that brief we gave them.

-And I just think you know, they were much more interested, I think, to the point you made at the top of the show in winning uh and than getting it right.
+And I just think they were much more interested, I think, to the point you made at the top of the show, in winning than getting it right.

-And then uh attorneys general of the state, forty-six separate states, uh Democrats and Republicans.
+And then Attorneys General of the states, 46 separate states, Democrats and Republicans.

-In fact, actually more Democrats, likely than Republicans, but eighty-three filed a brief uh on my behalf as well, and then many other Harvard law professors, etcetera.
+In fact, actually more Democrats slightly than Republicans, but 83 filed a brief on my behalf as well.

-You know, um I'm just looking at uh where we are now, and it seems like we've completely criminalized political differences here.
+You know, I'm just looking at where we are now, and it seems like we've completely criminalized political differences here.

-Uh, you know, I ran through the criminal intent uh bar that needs to be reached when it comes to Fulton County in the case that was charged Donald Trump this week, and I think that's a very hard high bar to reach.
+You know, I ran through the criminal intent bar that needs to be reached when it comes to Fulton County in the case that was charged Donald Trump this week, and I think that's a very high bar to reach.

-You know, uh you know, if you ask me if Donald Trump could pass a lie detector test that he thinks there was fraud in Georgia uh in the uh 2020 election, he would he'd pass that lie detector test.
+You know, if you ask me if Donald Trump could pass a lie detector test that he thinks there was fraud in Georgia in the 2020 election, he'd pass that lie detector test.

 And on the other side of this, then you look at Florida.